601 Anastasia Blvd.

 Unique Latin and Caribbean dishes mixed with a classic Spanish influence is served daily for lunch and dinner at this fun and festive restaurant.

 O'steen's is a local favorite, and on some evenings it may be difficult to get a table for all the natives packing the tables.
 Their claim to fame is their fried shrimp, and though their claim that it's the best in the world may be somewhat overstated, you'll definitely be hard-pressed to remember when you've had better.
-Several dishes also feature local specialties like the famous datil peppers grown in St Augustine for generations.
+Several dishes also feature local specialties like the famous Datil peppers that have been grown in St. Augustine for generations.

 This nautically themed restaurant, originally built as a 1763 ship, juts out into Mataznas Bay, offering guests a fabulous waterway view, indoors or from an outside deck.
 It serves an assortment of seafood and steaks, from deviled crab to peel-and-eat shrimp and fried or broiled catch of the day.
 You can even feed wild fish from your table!
 Just open the window and drop in some grub!
 Thousands of fish swim around the landing, waiting to be fed.
 There is also a full service bar.